 How long does it take for scars to turn white though?
 The answer really depends on numerous factors which could make it turn white faster or take a longer process.
 It’s natural though to glance down at a recent injury or even for a surgical incision and wonder how long it will look like this.
 How long will it be before you have to stop what you’re doing at work and tell the story of your injury because everyone notices it?

 There’s really no set in stone answer for how long it takes for your scar to heal though.
 Your age, health, lifestyle, the depth of your wound, where your injury is on your body, and other factors can all affect how long it will take.
-It may take as much as two years, or it could be much faster.
+It may take as much as 12 months, or it could be much faster.

 Basically, the process goes from sealing, something your body does on its own in 24 to 48 hours.
 Then, for the next six weeks, your wound begins to work on repairing and strengthening.
 By six weeks, the edges will be redder and your collagen formation is bringing more blood flow to the area.

-After six months on up to two years, your skin’s final stage of collagen organization is taking place.
+After 12 months, your skin’s final stage of collagen organization is taking place.
 This is when you’ll notice the reddish or purplish color of your scar fading off and turning white.
 If there are any raised portions of the scar they flatten and soften up, looking less noticeable.